Andrew Walker

 Elder

 My name is Robbie Hensley.
 My wife Sarah and I have attended East Marion Baptist since May 2017.
-We have 2 children and a third on the way.
+We have 3 wonderful children.

 The definition for recovery in my opinion means this: God is recovering to Himself what was once lost.
 My path back to the Father consisted of a series of outpatient groups like Celebrate Recovery and SAIOP as well as inpatient stays at places like Bethel Colony of Mercy and Neil Dobbins.